Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 Absolute vs Relative URLs

 Fix: Use absolute URLs in internal links, canonical tags, sitemaps, and hreflang attributes.
 Absolute URLs explicitly declare the canonical domain and prevent canonicalisation ambiguity.
+This is especially important during and after site migrations, when legacy relative URLs frequently persist in templated components.

 Paginated URLs Without rel=”next” and rel=”prev”